FPtje/Sublime-GLua-Highlight/README.md

 definitions.
 Pull requests will still be accepted and merged, but issues will not be.

-## Installing throught the package manager:
+## Installing through the package manager:
 1. Open Sublime
 1. Install [Package Control](https://packagecontrol.io/installation)
 1. Press Ctrl + Shift + P